albertocasagrande99/PRNU_baseline/README.md

 # PRNU baseline evaluation on DivNoise dataset

-The code is based on [this work](https://github.com/polimi-ispl/prnu-python), whose authors are:
+The code is based on [this work](https://github.com/polimi-ispl/prnu-python).
-- Luca Bondi (luca.bondi@polimi.it)
-- Paolo Bestagini (paolo.bestagini@polimi.it)
-- Nicolò Bonettini (nicolo.bonettini@polimi.it)

-Test implementation by:
-- Alberto Casagrande (alberto.casagrande@studenti.unitn.it) - University of Trento

 ## Usage
 - Firstly, the dataset has to be included in the `test` folder.